shikhars/fylo-data-storage/README.md

 - I wrote the html first to structure the webpage.
 - I created Sass partials and folders to organise the Sass workflow.
 - I used the mobile-first approach to create the layout for smaller devices.
+- I used CSS Grid to build the mobile layout and modified the Grid items to achieve the desired desktop layout.
-- I used CSS Grid, @mixins, and @media queries to create breakpoints for Mobile and Desktop layouts.
+- I used @mixins, and @media queries to create breakpoints for Mobile and Desktop layouts.

 ### Built with